shyrwinsia/corona-watch/README.md

 COVID Watch is an app which shows the aggregated data of COVID-19 infections, deaths and recoveries worldwide.
 The app can also show the statistic of each country/territory.

-The data is pulled from https://worldometers.info and is updated everyday at GMT+0.
+The data is pulled from http://corona.lmao.ninja.

 ## Releases